erikzaadi/erikzaadi.com/content/posts/2009/2009-10-06-trustinghttpwwwhotlinkfilescom.md

 wordpress_id: '39'
 comments: true
 categories:
-- Blog
+- blog
-- General
+- general
-- Personal
+- personal
 ---

 Just reconnected to the blog after a small vacation only to see that the entire layout looked awful.